 Location: The plant will do best in bright indirect sunlight.
 So, if you keep it on the window, make sure to avoid exposure to direct light as it can scorch the leaves.
 To be on the safer side locate it at a place with lower lighting conditions, somewhere where natural light is indirect that enough that you can read.

 Soil: Choose a well-draining potting medium that is light.
 You can use potting soil you use for houseplants or succulents.

 Water: Keep the soil moist but do not overwater so that it turns soggy.
 Rot can develop in the plant due to overwatering and be the reason for the death of the plant.

 Fertilizing: You don’t need to fertilize often.
-A dose of very low strength balanced liquid fertilizer once every 2 months would do the work.
+A dose of weak-strength balanced liquid fertilizer once every 1 or 2 months would do the work.
 Adjust the dose and interval to fertilize again according to the results and growth of your lucky bamboo plant in the soil.

 Also Read: Bamboo Planting Tips